It's a gendered trope that men don't ask for help. Not for personal issues, not for work problems, and definitely not for directions.

 But here's the thing: Asking for help isn’t a sign of weakness.
 Au contraire, bro – opening yourself up to help, especially in the form of therapy, requires maturity, emotional wisdom, and a willingness to evolve... all of which indicate personal strength.

 Not convinced yet?
 If you’re a guy who’s never been to therapy, here are seven reasons to consider going:

-So if you literally don’t have the words to express what you’re feeling, there’s a valid reason for it – you might not have had the chance to learn how to discuss emotions other than being mad.
+So if you literally don’t have the words to express what you’re feeling, there could be a valid reason for it – you might not have had the chance to learn how to discuss emotions other than being mad.

 But luckily, therapy doesn’t have to be talk-based; there are some modalities, like music therapy and art therapy, that can help you get those in tune with those emotions without having to cough them up verbally.

 2. Therapy can help you with physical issues

 Exploring your body – the good and the bad – through talk therapy is great for any man who feels a mind-body disconnect.

 Consider, for example, erectile dysfunction.
 Seeing a sex therapist for ED can help you: